 Portuguese immigration peaked between 1910 and 1920, then slowed considerably.
 Literacy was low in Portugal, and many Portuguese immigrants couldn’t get in after the U.S. government instituted a literacy test in 1917.
 Then the government followed with a quota system that further reduced the numbers of Portuguese immigrants.

 The 2nd Wave of Portuguese Immigrants

 A series of volcanic eruptions in the Azores from 1957-58 spurred the second wave of Portuguese immigration to the United States.
 The Capelinhos volcano, on the coast of the Azorean island of Faial, erupted on Sept.
-27, 1957 and didn’t stop until Oct.
+27, 1957.
+And it didn’t stop until Oct.
 24, 1958.

 Portuguese immigrants make up only four-tenths of one percent (0.4 percent) of the entire U.S. population.
-In Rhode Island, Portuguese immigrants make up 9.7 percent of the population – the densest concentration of Portuguese in the country.
+But in Rhode Island, Portuguese immigrants make up 9.7 percent of the population.
+As a result, that's the densest concentration of Portuguese in the country.

-The beverage of choice?
-Madeira wine, of course.
-The festival ends with a parade that follows a route marked by 70 arches of bayberry leaves, illuminated by twinkling lights.
+The festival then ends with a parade.
+It follows a route marked by 70 arches of bayberry leaves, illuminated by twinkling lights.

 You may also enjoy this story about how the Polish immigrants came to New England here.
 This story about Portuguese immigrants was updated in 2018.